devkaio/financy_docs/assets/docs/tos.md

 ### 10. PRIVACY POLICY

 We care about data privacy and security.
-Please review our Privacy
+Please review our [Privacy Policy](https://financy.kaio.dev/#/privacy-policy).
-Policy: [https://financy.kaio.dev](https://financy.kaio.dev).
 By using the Services, you agree to be bound by our
 Privacy Policy, which is incorporated into these Legal Terms.
 Please be advised the Services are